asyncapi/community/new-tool-documentation.md

 ## Introduction
 Learn how to add your tool to the AsyncAPI website using the `.asyncapi-tool` file.
 Make sure to structure your `.asyncapi-tool` file correctly to render your tool on the AsyncAPI website with customized tags and information for users to filter tools according to different categories.

-> The entire AsyncAPI Tools list is under the [AsyncAPI Docs tools overview](https://www.asyncapi.com/docs/tools) page.
+> The entire AsyncAPI Tools list is under the [AsyncAPI Tools Dashboard](https://www.asyncapi.com/tools) page.

 ## AsyncAPI tool file